tomorgan/trmnl-running-dashboard/README.md

    node validate.js
    ```

-3. **Implement your API** (see `API-GUIDE.md`)
+3. **Implement your API**
-   - Create endpoint that returns running data
+   - Create endpoint that returns running data.
+You can either do this yourself or use my project: https://github.com/tomorgan/trmnl-running-dashboard-api
-   - Transform to TRMNL merge variable format
    - Deploy to a public HTTPS endpoint

 4. **Deploy to TRMNL**
-   - Upload `plugin.html` and `plugin.json`
+   - Create a new Private Plugin
-   - Configure your API endpoint URL
+   - Set the API endpoint to your deployed API public endpoint
-   - Add API key if required
+   - Edit Markup and use `plugin.html` as the base.
+Remove the <html>, <head> and <body> tags to avoid TRMNL syntax warnings
+   - The markup is designed for full-screen display only.

 ## Files